How important are predicted grades?by Caroline Hardaker

 Unconditional offers – where you’re offered a university place irrespective of your final results – are made for a variety of reasons, and are not solely based on predicted grades.

-You might receive an unconditional offer based on the totality of your academic achievements, for example if you’ve aced your GCSEs and you’re predicted grades are also very good.
+You might receive an unconditional offer based on the totality of your academic achievements.
+For example: if you’ve aced your GCSEs and your predicted grades are also very good.

 What if my predicted grades are low?